Naupjjin/2025-AIS3-pre-exam-challenge/MyGO-schedule-manager-alpha/solver/README.md

 | 0x18   | unused padding or alignment space |

 So if we can change data's pointer to anywhere, we will get arbitary write or read.
-Use it to write got.
+Use AAR leaklibc.

-Overwrite got pointer and let it jump to backdoor function.
+And use aaw overwrite libc's got(ABS GOT) to backdoor function.

+We will jump to win function, and get shell.

 ## script
 ```py